kamranahmedse/kamranahmedse.github.io/blog/_posts/2017-03-14-quick-guide-to-http-caching.md

 Web cache can be shared or private depending upon the location where it exists.
 Below is the list of caching locations

 ### Browser Cache
-You might have noticed that when you click the back button in your browser, it takes less time than the time that it took during the first load; this is the browser cache in play.
+You might have noticed that when you click the back button in your browser it takes less time to load the page than the time that it took during the first load; this is the browser cache in play.
 Browser cache is the most common location for caching and browsers usually reserve some space for it.

 ![Browser Cache](http://i.imgur.com/DL9HvLX.png)